Codecademy/docs/content/php/concepts/string-functions/terms/stripos/stripos.md

 ---
-Title: 'stripos()'
+Title: 'stripos() Function'
-Description: 'Returns the position of the first occurrence of a substring inside a given string.'
+Description: 'Find the position of a substring in a string (case-insensitive).'
 Subjects:
   - 'Computer Science'
   - 'Web Design'